fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 **Step 5 — Collect consent and confirm the plan**

-Obtain OTP consent from the investor and confirm the plan.
+Obtain OTP consent from the investor and confirm the plan using [FPDocs, Update MF Purchase Plan](https://fintechprimitives.com/docs/api/#update-a-purchase-plan).

 ```
 PATCH /v2/mf_purchase_plans